 Figure 15.
-Geographic distribution of commercial-scale producers and CMOs classified as food standard and pharma and/or industrial food standard ar
+Geographic distribution of commercial-scale producers and CMOs classified as food standard and pharma and/or industrial

 Even in markets at a higher level of biotechnological advancement (such as the U.S.), there is an opportunity to expand fermentation-derived product manufacturing capabilities.